 IRS Seizures – What They Can’t Take The IRS can seize many different types of property, including bank accounts, wages, and retirement accounts.
 However, some items are specifically exempt from IRS seizure under federal law.

-Preventing a Tax Seizure If you refuse, ignore or fail to pay your federal income taxes, the Internal Revenue Service has the legal right to seize your property.
+If you refuse, ignore or fail to pay your federal income taxes, the Internal Revenue Service has the legal right to seize your property.
 Property levies are the most severe action taken by the IRS.
-In case you are behind on the tax debt, you should understand how tax seizures work… Read more »
+In case you are behind on the tax debt, you should understand how tax seizures work and how you can… Read more »